HM Prison Millsike

-HM Prison Millsike is a prison opened in 2025, and situated in the East Riding of Yorkshire, operated on a 10 year contract by Mitie Care & Custody.
+HM Prison Millsike, situated in the East Riding of Yorkshire and opened in 2025, was built by Kier and commenced with a 10-year operational contract by Mitie Care & Custody.

 History

-Construction of a new, unnamed prison began in November 2021 by construction company Kier.
-The construction of the new prison was part of the government's New Prisons Programme, following the construction of Five Wells Prison and HMP Fosse Way in Glen Parva, Leicestershire.
+Construction began in November 2021 by Kier.
+It was part of the government's New Prisons Programme and followed the construction of Five Wells Prison and HMP Fosse Way in Glen Parva, Leicestershire.
 The site is opposite HMP Full Sutton.

-The new prison will hold 1,500 prisoners and is the first prison in the UK to run solely on electricity generated through the use of solar panels and heat pumps, allowing the prison to use approximately a quarter of the energy needed to heat historic prisons, such as HMP Wormwood Scrubs.
+The prison holds 1,500 prisoners and is the first in the UK to run solely on electricity generated through solar panels and heat pumps, enabling it to use a quarter of the energy of historic prisons such as HMP Wormwood Scrubs.

-On 27 February 2023, then Prisons Minister, Damian Hinds announced the name of the prison as HM Prison Millsike.
-The prison was named after the local river Millsike Beck, that runs adjacent to the prison.
-After a six-week consultation, a panel of Ministry of Justice representatives, as well as local residents to the prison created a shortlist that was presented to then Deputy Prime Minister, Dominic Raab, who agreed upon the name.
+After a six-week consultation on its name, a panel of Ministry of Justice representatives, as well as local residents created a shortlist for then Deputy Prime Minister, Dominic Raab, who agreed upon a name.
+On 27 February 2023, then Prisons Minister Damian Hinds announced the name as HM Prison Millsike, after the adjacent river, Millsike Beck.